cityplanningtechdotcom/GeorgeCastillio.github.io/index.md

 <a href="http://arcg.is/2gTY9wt">
    <img src="GeorgeCastillio.github.io/img/mappiuc.png">
 </a><br>
-The componennts mention here are intended to be modular so they can be quickly put to use as they are rolled out but also intended to work together in a system that can be implemented as a package.
+The components mention here are intended to be modular so they can be quickly put to use as they are rolled out but also intended to work together in a system that can be implemented as a package.
 The Houston Homeless Map is ready to use but will be improved as orgainizations add their information.
 The following video is offered to explain how they will work together.
 <br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/VXk051YF2wQ" frameborder="0" allowfullscreen></iframe><br>